Open quantum battery in three-dimensional rotating black hole spacetime: Quantum battery in rotating BTZ black hole

-If $\Delta\ell>A\ell$, we can see from Fig. \ref{fig1}(c) and Fig. \ref{fig1}(d) that the average energy exhibits a quite different behavior compared with the $\Delta\ell<A\ell$ case shown in the Fig. \ref{fig1}(a) and Fig. \ref{fig1}(b).
-Notably, the maximum and asymptotic average energy stored in the open quantum battery can exceed that of the closed quantum battery during the charging process.
-This indicates the quantum battery extracts energy not only from the charger but also from external vacuum fluctuations in rotating BTZ spacetime, similar to the non-rotating BTZ black hole \cite{tian2025dissipative}.
-Additionally, lower angular momentum increases the stored average energy, meaning black hole rotation suppresses energy extraction and weakens charging performance.
+For $\Delta\ell>A\ell$, we can see from Fig. \ref{fig1}(c) and Fig. \ref{fig1}(d) that the average energy exhibits a quite different behavior compared with the $\Delta\ell<A\ell$ case shown in the Fig. \ref{fig1}(a) and Fig. \ref{fig1}(b).
+Notably, the maximum average energy stored in the open quantum battery can exceed that of the closed quantum battery during the charging process.
+This suggests that the quantum battery can obtain energy not only from the charger but also from vacuum fluctuations via dissipative processes, similar to the static BTZ black hole \cite{tian2025dissipative}.
+Notably, in the static BTZ spacetime (i.e., $J/M l=0$), the quantum battery attains its maximum stored energy, indicating maximal extraction of energy from vacuum fluctuations for this conditions.
+However, as the black hole starts rotating (i.e., as its angular momentum \(J/Ml\) gradually increases), we observe that the energy stored in the open quantum battery decreases.
+For \(J/Ml < 0.9\), the energy stored in the open quantum battery falls below that of the closed quantum battery.
+These results indicate that, as the BTZ black hole transitions from a non-rotating (static) state to a rotating state, an increase in the rotation parameter suppresses energy extraction and thus reduces the quantum battery's energy storage capacity.
+This outcome arises because the black hole's nonzero angular momentum modifies vacuum fluctuations, thereby modulating the quantum battery's energy dissipation rate and affecting the battery's performance.
 This applies to both Dirichlet and transparent boundary conditions.
-Note: whether the open quantum battery outperforms the closed one depends on the black hole's rotation.

 The behavior of the average energy also depends on the boundary condition of the quantum field at the spatial infinity very much.
 Compared Fig. \ref{fig1}(a) with Fig. \ref{fig1}(b), we can find that the boundary condition may induce absolutely opposite behavior of the average energy when varying the angular momentum for the $\Delta\ell<A\ell$ scenario.
 In these two boundary condition cases, they have different maximum and asymptotic evolutionary dynamics.
-However, for the $\Delta\ell>A\ell$ case, the transparent boundary condition and the Dirichlet boundary condition lead to the same behavior of the average energy via the charging time by varying the angular momentum, while quantitatively different.
+However, for the $\Delta\ell>A\ell$ case, the transparent boundary condition and the Dirichlet boundary condition lead to the same behavior of the average energy via the charging time by varying the angular momentum $ J/Ml $, while quantitatively different.